-Learning Arabic as an Expat in Middle Eastern Countries, A Survival Guide
+Learning Arabic as an Expat in Middle East, A Survival Guide

-Moving to a Middle Eastern countries like Saudi Arabia, UAE, Qatar, Oman, Bahrain, or Kuwait is exciting, new experiences, opportunities, and cultures!
+Moving to a Middle East like Saudi Arabia, UAE, Qatar, Oman, Bahrain, or Kuwait is exciting, new experiences, opportunities, and cultures!

 But if you're an expat, you probably realized something: 👉 Arabic is everywhere.